tik0/RSBcam/README.md

 RSBcam
 ======

-Using an RSB-informer for publishing OpenCV camera pictures and displaying it with an RSB-listener.
+Using an RSB-informer for publishing OpenCV camera pictures from the BeBot and displaying it with an RSB-listener on a remote PC.
 Also introducing an own converter for OpenCV "mat" variables.

 The project consists out of two programms `capture` and `show`.
-`capture` opens the camera device and send the images via in-process to the `/image` scope.
+`capture` opens the camera device "/dev/video3" and send the images via socket transport to the `/image` scope. (view rsb.conf for setup)
 `show` reads from this scope and shows the captured frames on screen.
+(This is the socket server and has to be run first (view rsb.conf for setup))

 Compilation hints
 -----------------------------------